-As a minimum, SAE requires three qualified reviews with at least two ratings of "Approved" or "Approved, if modified" BEFORE an organizer is permitted to make a decision on final acceptance for publication.
+As a minimum, SAE requires three qualified reviews with at least two ratings of "Approved" or "Approved if modified - Minor" BEFORE an organizer is permitted to make a decision on final acceptance for publication.
 Conversely, there is no minimum number of reviews for paper rejection.
 The SAE technical paper selection process is NOT a balloting process.

 ACCEPTANCE is based on three elements, not just "Approval" ratings:

-- Overall reviewer ratings (Approve; Approve, if modified; and Disapprove);
+- Overall reviewer ratings (Approve; Approve if modified - Minor; Approve if modified - Major; and Disapprove);

 - Six reviewer judgment basis scores (Quality, Integrity, Conclusions, Innovation, Reference, Presentation) ;

-- The extent and seriousness of 'approved-if-modified' reviewer comments and whether the if-modified comments were resolved by the authors.
+- The extent and seriousness of 'approved-if-modified-major' reviewer comments and whether the if-modified comments were resolved by the authors.